syncfusion-content/xamarin.android-docs/xamarin-android/SfBusyIndicator/AnimationType.md

 # AnimationType

-The `AnimationType` property of SfBusyIndicator allows to set anyone of the animation from the built-in animations as a SfBusyIndicator.
+The `AnimationType` property of SfBusyIndicator allows you to set any of the built-in animations for the SfBusyIndicator control.
+This property provides various predefined animation styles to enhance the visual appeal of the loading indicator.
 {% tabs %}

 {% highlight c# %}